-As part of the International Year of Astronomy, towards the end of last year, SAAO/SALT conducted an asteroid naming competition, exclusively targeted at the young of South Africa.
-This was the initiative of SALT Astronomer Dr Amanda Gulbis, who offered the SAAO IYA2009 organising committee the opportunity to name one of the asteroids that she discovered as part of her involvement in the Deep Ecliptic Survey.
-This survey was designed to discover and determine the orbits of hundreds of Kuiper Belt Objects (KBOs) in order to better understand the outer Solar System.
-In addition to discovering KBOs, the survey images allowed the discovery of many new asteroids.
+As part of the International Year of As- SAAO IYA2009 organising committee tronomy, towards the end of last year, SAAO/SALT conducted an asteroid naming competition, exclusively targeted at the young of South Africa.
+This was the initiative of SALT Astronomer Dr Amanda Gulbis, who offered the

-A total of 111 names were suggested by voung people all over South Africa.
-Entrants were invited to motivate their suggested names as much as they wanted Motivations varied from as little to as "because I like this name" to a full page essay.
+A total of 111 names were suggested by young people all over South Africa.
+Entrants were invited to motivate their suggested names as much as they wanted to.
+Motivations varied from as little as "because I like this name" to a full page essay.
 A number of abbreviations, forming interesting words, were also submitted.
 One such an example (which turned out quite popular in the judging) was Dagafos, which stands for "Doctor Amanda Gulbis' Asteroid From Outer Space".
 However, this name is in violation of the IAU rules which state that an asteroid is not allowed to be named after its discoverer.
 The list of suggested names with accompanied motivations was distributed to SAAO staff during the annual Year-End Function on 15 December 2009 at Nuy Valley, Worcester, where every participant could vote for up to five asteroid names.
 A total of 86 people voted, yielding a short list of five: Ubuntu (28 votes), Jabulani (18 votes), Mzanzi (15 votes), ILITYE and Isigobo (both 12 votes).